DynamoMTL/shopify-pipeline/README.md

 There are [various compelling reasons](https://www.smashingmagazine.com/2016/01/issue-with-global-node-npm-packages/) why we should not rely on global npm packages.
 And as such we advise you to not do so when using Pipeify.

 To have access to Pipeify's CLI commands, you then have two options:
-- In the terminal, append the path to your local package to the command like so `./node_modules/bin/pipeify xxx`
+- In the terminal, append the path to your local package to the command like so `./node_modules/bin/pipeify command`
 - In the `package.json` file, you can create yarn/npm scripts to proxy the commands, like this:
     ```
     scripts: {
-      xxx: './node_modules/bin/pipeify xxx',
+      xxx: 'pipeify command',
       ...
     }